 We enter into derivative contracts to attempt to mitigate the effects of commodity price fluctuations.
 The derivative instruments we use consist primarily of commodity futures and swap contracts.
 Not all of our derivative instruments qualify for hedge accounting treatment under United States generally accepted accounting principles.
 In such cases, we record the changes in the fair values of these derivative instruments in cost of product sales.
-The changes in the fair values of these derivative instruments in the values of the hedged physical inventory.
+The changes in the fair values of these derivative instruments generally are offset, at least partially, by changes in the values of the hedged physical inventory.
 However, we do not recognize those changes in the value of the hedged inventory until the physical sale of such inventory takes place.
 Therefore, our earnings for a period may include the gain or loss related to derivative instruments without including the offsetting effect of the hedged item, which could result in greater earnings volatility.